GusRodrigues86/Conestoga.Assignment5/README.md

 1. Number of pages - required, positive integer

 ## Menu Display
-A Create a new book
+A.	Create a new book
-A Display the details of an existing book
+A.	Display the details of an existing book
-A Edit an existing book
+A.	Edit an existing book
-A Exit the program
+A.	Exit the program